Amy Hagerstrom Therapy PLLC

 Hi, I’m Amy, a licensed therapist offering somatic and integrative therapy in Florida and Illinois.

-I work with thoughtful adults who look high-functioning on the outside but feel like something deeper is shifting underneath.
-You may have done therapy before and understand yourself well, yet stress still shows up in your body through tension, fatigue, shutdown, or emotional overwhelm.
+I work with thoughtful adults who look high‑functioning on the outside but feel like something deeper is shifting underneath.
+You may have done therapy before and understand yourself well, yet stress still shows up in your body as tension, fatigue, shutdown, or emotional overwhelm.

 How I Work With You